Harshadjohari/weatherapp/README.md

 # weatherapp
-Stay updated with the latest weather information at your fingertips!
-Our weather app offers real-time forecasts, allowing you to plan your day with ease.
-With an intuitive design, it delivers accurate weather data with just a few taps.
+A simple, real-time weather app built with HTML, CSS, and JavaScript.
+Get accurate weather updates and forecasts, with an easy-to-use interface that works seamlessly across devices.